Being Child-Centered at the Educational Alliance Preschool

 Description of School Change/Innovation:

 The Educational Alliance Preschool is a school in the midst of an innovative trajectory.
-Five years ago the school moved towards being inspired by the Reggio Emilia philosophy of early childhood.
+In 2012 ago the school moved towards being inspired by the Reggio Emilia philosophy of early childhood.
 Three years ago the school underwent physical renovations of the historic landmark building that would take into account enhancing the educational setting for the children, families and children.
 And now they are in their inaugural year implementing a new infant and toddler center.
 The center followed a year-long feasibility study with a consultant and meetings with parents and other stakeholders to understand the landscape of the neighborhood.
 The outcome of all of this intentionality was a thoughtful school process that puts children and families at the center.
-Our visit to the Educational Alliance Preschool January 2017 focused on hearing leadership describe their progress and process to date, as well as see first hand how the learning and care unfolds on a daily basis throughout the classrooms.
+Our visit to the Educational Alliance Preschool January 2017 focused on hearing leadership describe their progress and process to date, as well as see first hand how the learning and care unfold on a daily basis throughout the classrooms.

 “Our center is founded on Jewish values and traditions. … Teachers’ roles are to create an environment that is challenging, interesting, and developmentally appropriate.”